FAQ

 -

 No, there are no restrictions for TT, Falcon and for STs with an ICD compatible host adapter.
 Any SCSI command can be used, not just those defined in the SCSI-2 specification.
-HDDRIVER, HDDRUTIL and the SCSI Driver Test Tool make use of READ/WRITE(16), READ FORMAT CAPACITIES, GET CONFIGURATION and REPORT LUNS, for instance.
+With a real SCSI bus or ICD-compatible ACSI host adapters, HDDRIVER, HDDRUTIL and the SCSI Driver Test Tool also use commands from newer standards than SCSI-2, if available.

 -